Institutional Review Board (IRB)

 These additional online resources are associated with human subjects research.

 Office of Sponsored Programs (OSP) - The OSP assists with external research grants, endowments, and other funding sources.
 IRB approval may be required for certain funding opportunities.

-The following links will take you outside of St. Edward's University's website.
+The following links will take you outside of the St. Edward's University website.

 Department of Health and Human Services (DHHS), Office for Human Research Protections (OHRP)